atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 prelted, declared herself very much con.. at the .idea of a separation.
 He
 %
-told her there was but one way for her to prevent it. — “Go to town with me, “Fanny, and put yourself under my “protection.”
+told her there was but one way for her to prevent it. — “Go to town with me, “Fanny, and put yourself under my “protection."
 To this procedure, however,.
 Ihe made a strong objedhon : she even chid him for the mention of it, and blamed herself exceedingly for having, by her behaviour, given him reason to believe that it was postible for him to suppose:
 :